Full Eclipse: Plot

 Max Dire is a Los Angeles detective who is feeling the strain that his profession entails when his wife of two years, Liza, accuses him of bringing his work home.
 Max's partner, Jim Sheldon, commits suicide by shooting himself in the head.
 Realising that Max is experiencing problems, Adam Garou, a high-ranking officer, distinguished by his success in reducing crime in other big cities, invites Max to join him at his apartment for a weekly meeting with other police officers who are experiencing difficulties.
-Adam advises Max that since he is a good detective and he should try to solve his problems rather than quitting the force.
+Adam advises Max that since he is a good detective, he should try to solve his problems rather than quitting the force.
 Although Max is sceptical as to whether he will derive any benefit from the meeting, as he and his wife had already attended counselling sessions without success, he reluctantly attends the meeting where he meets other police officers such as Casey Spencer and Ramon Perez.
 Everyone who Max meets at the meeting praises the impact that Garou's influence has had on their fortunes.
 Max soon realizes that the activities of the group also entail embarking on vigilante missions to clean the streets of criminals.
 Max notices that each of the group members injects themselves with a strange chemical, which he learns has been produced by Garou.
 After they have injected this chemical, Garou and his team become more powerful and seemingly impervious to injury.
 The next day Max attempts to advise his incredulous boss of the strange goings on, but to no avail.
 Max eventually begins taking the chemical and participating in the vigilante missions.
 However, he meets a deformed ex-police officer, who used to work with Garou, in a holding cell.
 The ex-officer warns Max that after the streets are cleaned of crime, all of the officers who work with Garou are killed (though he had escaped).
 He also explained that his deformity was caused by overuse of the chemical.
 Max subsequently finds Garou extracting the chemical from his own brain with a syringe and realizes that he is a werewolf.